collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Robert](https://stackexchange.com/users/-1/35-robert) on 2010-12-14
 - score: 2

-<p>In general I agree with sirocco.
-But I think it's more subtle than that.</p>
+In general I agree with sirocco.
+But I think it's more subtle than that.

-<p>I believe very strongly in the world as-is, which is to say that I do my best to transform my mental model of the world to match the world as accurately as possible.
-When I find an inconsistency, <strong>I'm</strong> wrong, whether it's my understanding or my senses - but I don't allow my understanding to contradict the world.
-I don't believe in science, but I do understand that it will tend to yield the best answer. </p>
+I believe very strongly in the world as-is, which is to say that I do my best to transform my mental model of the world to match the world as accurately as possible.
+When I find an inconsistency, **I'm** wrong, whether it's my understanding or my senses - but I don't allow my understanding to contradict the world.
+I don't believe in science, but I do understand that it will tend to yield the best answer.

-<p>So I feel extremely strongly that the miracle of Life is that intricate complexity could arise from simple determinism, and that simply existing is enough to be proud of.
-I also feel I should make the best of the time I have, because that's it.</p>
+So I feel extremely strongly that the miracle of Life is that intricate complexity could arise from simple determinism, and that simply existing is enough to be proud of.
+I also feel I should make the best of the time I have, because that's it.

-<p>You could call <strong>that</strong> feeling a religion.
-But if I was being cynical, I'd say that it's based in observable fact and therefore not a religion.</p>
+You could call **that** feeling a religion.
+But if I was being cynical, I'd say that it's based in observable fact and therefore not a religion.

-<p>But I'll be going to Christmas mass in a few weeks.
-I'm not "not-Christian", I'm just not religious.</p>
+But I'll be going to Christmas mass in a few weeks.
+I'm not "not-Christian", I'm just not religious.

 ## Answer 394